 Bhutan budget trip is planned by backpackers annually across the globe.
-Bhutan as a travel destination is not only beautiful but extremely budget friendly.
-Also, it is one of the most travel friendly locations in Asia.
+Bhutan as a travel destination is not only beautiful but also extremely budget-friendly.
+Also, it is one of the most travel-friendly locations in Asia.

-Bhutan also known as the ‘Land of Happy People’ or the ‘Land of the Thunder Dragon’ is a small landlocked country located between India and China.
-It is brimming with snow clad mountains, splendid rivers, varied of trees and genuinely warm hearted people
+Bhutan, also known as the ‘Land of Happy People’ or the ‘Land of the Thunder Dragon’ is a small landlocked country located between India and China.
+It is brimming with snow-clad mountains, splendid rivers, varied trees and genuinely warm-hearted people.

 Bhutan Budget Trip: An Overview for First Time Visitors

 Before I proceed into the details of how to plan and implement a successful Bhutan budget trip, here are a few things that you need to be aware of.